 - An individual may also instruct (where practicable) if they would wish to die at home rather than in a hospital/hospice.

-If you would like to discuss the above matters further, please do not hesitate to contact Thomas Carroll at [email protected] or Julie Bermingham at [email protected] Alternatively, you can call 051 877029.
+If you would like to discuss the above matters further, please do not hesitate to contact Thomas Carroll at email@example.com or the office at firstname.lastname@example.org.
+Alternatively, you can call 051 877029.